lgss/lgss-digital-tech-playbook/outsystems/architecture.md

 The naming convention for modules in the Core Layer that contain the data structure and the bulk of the CRUD methods is `<ModuleName>_CS` e.g. `Payment_CS`.

-Core Services modules may consume other Core Service modules, however cyclic dependencies should still be avoided.
+Core Services modules may consume other Core Service modules, however cyclical dependencies should still be avoided.

-These modules should only contain data and logic, and hence oughtn't consume any Ui modules such as a Core Widget
+These modules should only contain data and logic, and so shouldn't consume any modules with UI elements such as a Core Widget

 #### Core Widgets
 * [ ] _TODO_ - write this section